choria-io/aaasvc/docs/content/configuration/userlist/_index.md

 rpcauthprovider = aaasvc
 ```

-With these 2 lines in your Choria Server it will entirely trust (and required) policies set in these JWTs
+With these 2 lines in your Choria Server it will entirely trust (and require) policies set in these JWTs